Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Irish and one of the HEAT’s Whitecrests showed up a few minutes later, both absolutely covered in blood.
 Most of it was Hunter blood if Taro was any judge, but Irish seemed to have a share of Gaoian blood on him too.

 The Human was easily carrying a rigid, powered stasis bag on his shoulder, which he set down next to the array platform.
 Both men were radiating anger of the most profound kind and Taro looked to the Whitecrest for insight.
-“Did something happen?”
+"Did something happen?"

-The Whitecrest sighed. “...Father Genshi has fallen,” he said.
+The Whitecrest sighed. "...Father Genshi has fallen," he said.

 ...Well….

-*“...Balls.”*
+*"...Balls."*

-“Yes.”
+"Yes."

 Having no idea what else to say, much less what to do about it, Taro instead gestured down at the stasis bag and the pilot within.
-“Will *he* survive?” he asked.
+"Will *he* survive?" he asked.

 Irish nodded.
-“Should do.
+"Should do.
 Your man night need a new set o’ legs, though.
-Guess that big fecker hit a lot harder than the last one we ran into.”
+Guess that big fecker hit a lot harder than the last one we ran into."

-“They’re adapting to us,” Roki said.
+"They’re adapting to us," Roki said.

-“Yup.”
+"Yup."

 Taro surveyed his surroundings as the array they’d just built fired for the first time, sending the stricken pilot home and summoning the first elements of Second Fang and the Grand Army.

-“Well,” he said grimly as that thought sunk in.
-“That’s just gonna make this *more* fun...”
+"Well," he said grimly as that thought sunk in.
+"That’s just gonna make this *more* fun..."

-“Sure.”
+"Sure."
 Irish stood up.
-“I’ll take all the fun I can feckin’ get.
-We’ve got a *lotta* payback to give.”
+"I’ll take all the fun I can feckin’ get.
+We’ve got a *lotta* payback to give."

 The Whitecrest - Taro hadn’t yet learned his name - rapped him on the chest with the back of his paw.
-“You see that?”
+"You see that?"

-“I see it.”
+"I see it."
 Irish gave Taro a respectful nod and again, like Starfall before them, the two HEAT operators made themselves scarce.
 No doubt the FIC had found something for them to do.

 Taro turned his attention to the Grand Army’s deployment.
 His own job wasn’t even close to finished, yet...